Community programming on conversations about race and bias. Logistical support for NIU.

 We offer a friendly clinic for patients and practitioners, a synergy of integrative therapies.
 Our practitioners provide quality compassionate care and share a deep belief in natural wellness and natural healing.
 All of us at the DWC are dedicated to helping you achieve optimal health and wellbeing.

 Knapsack is a multiracial group committed to challenging the system of racism in the United States and the world.
 We engage in dialogue, build community, and support the efforts of racial justice leaders and organizations.
 We are dedicated to the struggle for shared liberation.
-We meet the first Sat. of each month at Common Street Spiritual Center in Natick.
+We meet the first Saturday afternoon of each month at Common Street Spiritual Center in Natick, and regularly in the Natick area for history activities, book and movie discussions.

 In partnership with local institutions and organizations, we organize events, projects, and programs that emphasize the value in exploring our many cultures, religions, and ways of life.